f4rys/f4rys/README.md

 ![My Total Commits](mnist_commits.png)

-Visualized as MNIST digits – a nod to my love for Data Science
+Visualized as MNIST digits – a nod to my love for Data Science!